-John Feinstein, a contributor to Golf Channel and GolfChannel.com, is one of the nation’s most successful sports authors who has written 24 books to date.
-His most recent work Are You Kidding Me?, written with Rocco Mediate, was released on May 18, 2009.
-In addition, he is an award-winning columnist and regular contributor in both radio and television.
+John Feinstein is a contributor to Golf Central, the network’s daily evening news program, and GolfChannel.com.
+Feinstein is one of the nation’s most respected sports authors, and also is an award-winning columnist and regular contributor in both radio and television.

 Feinstein is a 1977 graduate of Duke University and spent 11 years as a sports and political reporter with the Washington Post.
-He has also contributed to Sports Illustrated, the National Sports Daily, ESPN, CBS Sports and Golf Digest.
+He also has contributed to Sports Illustrated, the National Sports Daily, ESPN, CBS Sports and Golf Digest.
 He resides in Potomac, Md., and Shelter Island, N.Y.